jeremyondrey/jeremyondrey.github.io/projects/color_consensus.md

 This hash references back to your sound file.
 When another user requests the file, it will be served directly from the IPFS node in your browser.
 As more nodes have access to the file over time, the file becomes more accessible and increasingly more robust.

 If nobody knows the content hash, the sound can’t be heard by anyone.
-To solve this, we need a way of storing it in a public way.
+To solve this, we need a way of sharing it with the public.

 # Ethereum

-Ethereum serves as the database which stores our sounds.
-Because IPFS hashes are hard to read by humans, users get to pick a color which they feel matches the uploaded sound.
+[Ethereum](https://en.m.wikipedia.org/wiki/Ethereum) serves as the database which stores our sounds.
+Because IPFS hashes are hard to read by humans, users get to pick a matching color for each upload.

 __Once a hash is stored in the database, it cannot be deleted.
 It will remain in the blockchain for as long as Ethereum exists.__